 “Thank you, Your Grace, Ma’am,” Kevin said.
 That used up the last of his diplomacy.
 “Cali, open a broadcast to all personnel in the obstacle course.”
 Cali made the Duchess and his boss glow, starting red, easing to green, and then shifting back.
 Kevin smirked.
 “Both.”
 Cali added them to the general announcement.

 “Attention!
-All personnel in the Obstacle Course Training Facility prepare for live-fire PVP combat scenario starting in three minutes!”
+By order of the Duchess, all personnel in the Obstacle Course Training Facility prepare for live-fire PVP combat scenario starting in three minutes!”
 Kevin walked through virtual menus while he spoke, issuing requests for armaments and other equipment.
 There was a pause.
 Privately, he said, “Your Grace?” to the Duchess.
 With a grim expression she authorized everything.

 There was an explosion of activity.
 Trainees were pulled out in seconds.
 Techs like Oldman sprinted away.
 Kevin heard alarms wailing in the distance as they left.
 Around him, autonomous robot techs appeared.
-He stood still, arms out and legs apart while they removed his active-camouflage armour plates.
+He stood still, arms out and legs apart while they removed his standard active-camouflage armour plates.
 As soon as they were off another bot sprayed him with something that turned him into a formless blob of darkness.
 Equally impossibly dark armour plates were attached moments later, along with a host of weapons too dark to be seen.
-He smiled when Dex, Syd, and Rebecca were turned away from the doors and sent over to Colour Sergeant Dale Young.

 He grinned, for the first time letting the killer inside out to say hello to his boss.
 He caught the tiny change in her body language when she recognized what he was showing her.